goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

   ```
 - CSS loader and style loader have taken the css and inject it into a <head> tag.
 - But we have not yet instructed webpack about HTML document.
 So how could webpack modifies the content of <head> tag?
-- Because css and style loaders take bundle.js and add some code inside of that to tell bundle.js how to update the HTML document after the script actually loaded up.
+- Because css and style loaders take bundle.js and add some code inside of it to tell bundle.js how to update the HTML document after the script actually loaded up.
 - In order words, in image_viewer.js file imports css file -> the css loader notices that we have imported css file -> css loader takes contents of file and sticks it into a long string inside of bundle.js document -> the style loader looks at the contents that css loader takes in and add some code to bundle.js file to take the string(updated by css loader) and append to the <head> tag in it's own individual style tag.
 - But loading up css and JavaScript in single file is slower because browser handle those files in parellel download request.